There is food. And there’s food with a great story.

 Our guests, like our team, have the same needs.
 They go through the same troubles, and have the same worries.
-When we serve, we set our own troubles aside.
-We create space for our guests to set down their worries if even for just a moment, to be cleansed by the innocence of our intent, the simplicity of our presence and the strength of our compassion.
+When we are in service, we set our own troubles aside.
+We create space for our guests to set down their worries, to be cleansed by the strength of our presence and the integrity of our intent.

 Our business is a microcosm.
-How we choose to operate reflects our environment and also embodies our ability to change it.
+How we operate, down to the smallest details, translates to the kind of world we're creating.
 We support small farmers, tireless guardians of the land, independent producers and other like-minded folks because they share our pursuit of a more resilient and compassionate world.
-One of the most significant ways we can bring about a sustainable, responsible and resilient world is by upholding those qualities in our daily work.
+One of the most significant ways we can bring about greater personal responsibility is by upholding these values in our daily work.
 As a business, as an island, as an Earth, moving with a sense of gratitude not only brings us boundless joy.
-It pays forward all of the opportunities that we receive as a gift from our ancestors.
+It pays forward all of the gifts our ancestors have given us.

 Lead with humility.

 When the President comes knocking we do not smirk with self-congratulation.
-Nor do we look the other way when someone without a home comes to us for something to eat.
+Nor do we look the other way when someone in need comes to us for something to eat.
 When we are recognized for great work, let us celebrate it and move on.
 And when we have the opportunity to do something great that no one will notice, let us do that, too.

 Sweat every detail.

-If God is in the details, it is because we have made something beautiful by carefully attending to each of them.
-If the Devil is in the details, it is because we have chosen to treat them as unimportant.
-We uphold that details are not secondary to our work.
-They are the heart and soul of our work.
+If God is in the details, it is because we have carefully attended to each of them.
+If the Devil is in the details, it is because we have chosen to neglect them.
+Details are not secondary to our work.
+They make the work.

 Feed the many, the small.

-Our work may be helped by it, but fame and recognition are not the end goal.
+Our work may be helped by it, but fame and recognition are not our goal.
 They are a means to supporting the true and unspoken heroes of our community: Those who toil endlessly for the preservation, restoration and celebration of the ‘āina that feeds us.
-What strength we gain, we use to turn around and give back to the community who has lifted us up.
+When we have risen, we turn around and give back to the community who has lifted us up.